wotakumoe/wotaku/docs/music.md

 ::: tip Notes
 1. Some countries have free access.
 You can try [dzunlock](https://uhwotgit.fly.dev/uhwot/dzunlock) or [echo](https://github.com/brahmkshatriya/echo).
 2. No public access at the moment.
+3. The quality depends on the artist's upload.
+ALAC will be up to [24/48](https://get.bandcamp.help/hc/en-us/articles/23020723975959-Can-I-upload-higher-resolution-tracks-What-about-24-bit).

 The sources mentioned here are all digital, with their max qualities listed.
 Quality of an individual track/album depends on the Label and Platform.
 For physical purchases go to [**merch**](/merch#shops).
 :::